minad/consult/README.md

 since both libraries already bring their own rich set of additional commands.

 The goal is to keep the completion-system specifics in this library to a minimum.
-Commands which cannot be implemented purely in terms of the standard API will be packaged up and released separately.
-As of now, only the `consult-buffer` implementation is problematic.
-Maybe I will provide a fallback variant of the command, which will work on all implementations, but will be a bit less rich than the variant offered if Selectrum is used.
+As of now, the `consult-buffer` command is only supported if Selectrum is used.
+We will probably provide a variant of `consult-buffer` which is a bit less rich, but works purely with `completing-read`.
+Furthermore live previews are only implemented for Selectrum as of now, but Icomplete support is planned.

 ## Available commands